apioo/psx/doc/introduction.rst

     	// The default timezone
     	'psx_timezone'            => 'UTC',

-    	// Whether to gzip the output of psx.
-The content gets only compressed
-    	// if the browser support gzip
-    	'psx_gzip'                => false,

     	// Whether PSX runs in debug mode or not.
 If not the error reporting is
     	// set to 0.